DevExpress-Examples/out-of-maintenance-MVC-Data-Editors---Built-in-Validation/Readme.md

+#MVC Data Editors - How to perform built-in validation

 This example illustrates the built-in flexibility and efficiency of our MVC data validation engine, allowing you to easily implement different validation scenarios.
 Validation settings can be customized for a given editor by using the editor's  [ValidationSettings](http://help.devexpress.com/#AspNet/clsDevExpressWebASPxEditorsValidationSettingstopic)  property.

 To define editor validation logic, use the following (can be combined together whenever required):